Updated 25/05/2026

 Training modules covered electronic case report form completion, severity assessment protocols, and causality evaluation methods recommended by the European Medicines Agency.
 Special emphasis was placed on vaccine safety monitoring following South Africa’s expanded immunisation programme.

-The programme builds on quality improvement initiatives that have enhanced medication safety reporting rates by approximately 40% in provinces with established digital systems.
+The programme builds on quality improvement initiatives that have enhanced medication safety reporting rates in provinces with established digital systems.

 Impact on patient safety outcomes